project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

 - Teach
 - Test

-Each of these categories corresponds to the learning process/methodology that is deployed to teach a particular piece of content.
-For example, a tutor creates an acitivity and the intent is to educate the learner a concept through a game.
-The resource category in this case , Play.
-Similarly, a tutor creates a story to enhance the reading skills of the learner, the story falls under the category of Read.
+Each of these categories corresponds to a stage or intent of the learning process or methodology that is used by tutors to impart knowledge of the subject.
+For example, a tutor intends to educate learners of a concept through a game.
+When the tutor creates the game, the category of the resource (the game) is, **Play**.
+Similarly, if a tutor creates a story to enhance the reading skills of learners, the category of the resource (the story) is, **Read**.

-This section details the procedure on how to create resources using the inbuilt content editor.
+This page details how to create resources using the inbuilt content editor.

 ### Prerequisites
 <table>